Iagonorg/Mainnet-Node-QNAP/README.md

 ## Pre-installation

-- Visit `some-link` to download the installation package for your NAS platform.
+- Visit [Releases](https://github.com/Iagonorg/Mainnet-Node-QNAP/releases) to download the installation package for your NAS platform.

 ## Installation